Home » By Dish Type » Soups and Salads » Best Italian Pasta Salad With Pepperoni

 tricolor pasta in a pot of boiling water

-Start by boiling the pasta as per the instructions on the package.
+Start by boiling the pasta per the instructions on the package.

-If the package provides a range of cooking times, opt for the lower one to avoid overcooking.
+If the package provides a range of cooking times, use the lower one to avoid overcooking.
+Otherwise the pasta will get soggy after it soaks up the dressing.

 Once done, drain the pasta in a colander and rinse it under cold water immediately to halt the cooking process.